Evelyn Kaye: Career

 When Klein was 14 years old, she debuted at The Town Hall in New York City.
 Among the members of the audience was Spitalny, who at the time was conductor of the orchestra at the Capitol Theater.
 Although Kaye's grandmother slammed the door in Spitalny's face when he first tried to contact the girl about auditioning for him, she eventually auditioned for him, and he signed her to be the first member of his planned all-female orchestra.

 Besides being concertmistress for the Hour of Charm Orchestra Evelyn Kaye was "responsible for settling dress, date, and temperament problems" for members of the group.
 She also arranged most of the group's orchestral and choral music.

 In addition to her work with Spitalny's orchestra, Kaye performed as a solo artist, debuting at Carnegie Hall in 1937.
 In the mid-1940s, she became the first woman to perform as guest soloist with the Houston Symphony Orchestra.

 Personal life

 On June 12, 1946, Kaye married Spitalny in Margate, New Jersey.
 The two collaborated as composers of songs, including "Save the Last Dance for Me" and "Pining for You".

 Kaye and Spitalny settled in a retirement home in Miami Beach following an incident in Rochester, New York, when he collapsed on stage and was taken to the Mayo Clinic for treatment.
-She remained there after his death and was active in cultural affairs in the Miami area, particularly as a member of the Greater Philharmonic Society's executive board.
+After his death, she became active in cultural affairs in the Miami area, particularly as a member of the Greater Philharmonic Society's executive board.